asha23/arlo-framework/README.md

 ## .htaccess

-Because we are serving everything out of the ```/web``` folder there is a custom .htacces file which reflects this.
+Because we are serving everything out of the ```/web``` folder there is a custom .htaccess file which reflects this.

 ```
 RewriteEngine on